 I am an academic, critic and curator whose work in the area of Spanish-language and European theatres and Spanish-language film has been published in seven languages.
 I have longstanding interests in the politics and practices of editing and have been Co-editor of Contemporary Theatre Review since 2001.
 Ongoing editorial work includes co-editorship of two book series for Manchester University Press and Cambridge University Press.

 I grew up in the UK as the daughter of Spanish refugees.
 I first became interested in theatre and film at my comprehensive school and went on to study at the Universities of Wales, Leeds and Newcastle-Upon-Tyne.
 I taught previously at Queen Mary University of London (where I was a founder member of the Drama department), Hull University and Manchester Metropolitan University.
-I have had fellowships and residences at the Universities of Queensland, Stockholm and UC-Davis, and have given over 60 lectures at universities and cultural institutions across Europe, Asia, North and South America and Africa.
-Conference keynotes include: the International Federation for Theatre Research (2013), Women in Spanish, Portuguese and Latin American Studies (2014) and the Association of Hispanists of Great Britain and Ireland (2015), the Anglo-Catalan Society (2015), ‘Performance and Culture: Cities, Technologies, Embodiments’ at the University of Malta (2018) and the Iberian Theatre and Performance Network’s Theaters of Marginality at the University of Massachusetts (2018).
+I have had visiting professorships. fellowships and residences at the Universities of Santiago de Compostela, Queensland, Stockholm, Virginia and UC-Davis, and have given over 60 lectures at universities and cultural institutions across Europe, Asia, North and South America and Africa.
+Conference keynotes include: the International Federation for Theatre Research (2013), Women in Spanish, Portuguese and Latin American Studies (2014), the Association of Hispanists of Great Britain and Ireland (2015), the Anglo-Catalan Society (2015), ‘Performance and Culture: Cities, Technologies, Embodiments’ at the University of Malta (2018) and the Iberian Theatre and Performance Network’s Theaters of Marginality at the University of Massachusetts (2018).
 I am currently co-investigator of an AHRC-funded project (2018-21), ‘Staging Difficult Pasts’ with Dr. Bryce Lease and Professor Michal Kobialka.

-My wider experience of research management and peer review involves membership of the Leverhulme Trust’s Advisory Panel and HEFCE’s Strategic Advisory Committee for Research and Knowledge Exchange (2015-17), and the KE Framework Steering Group (2017-18) and the Council of Research England.
-I have served on a range of AHRC committees and panels, including its BGP2 Expressions of Interest and Moderating Panels (2012-13) and its Strategic Reviewers’ Group (2011-13, 2017- ), its DTP Moderating Panel (2018) and undertaken overseas consultancy work and assessment (e.g. European Science Foundation and Portuguese Scientific Foundation, Australian Research Council’s ERA).
-I was a member of the panel for Drama, Dance and the Performing Arts for the Research Assessment Framework [RAE2008] and chaired the panel for Music, Drama, Dance and the Performing Arts for the Research Excellence Framework’s REF2014.
+My wider experience of research management and peer review involves membership of the Leverhulme Trust’s Advisory Panel, HEFCE’s Strategic Advisory Committee for Research and Knowledge Exchange (2015-17), and the KE Framework Steering Group (2017-18) and the Council of Research England.
+I have served on a range of AHRC committees and panels, including its BGP2 Expressions of Interest and Moderating Panels (2012-13) and its Strategic Reviewers’ Group (2011-13, 2017- ), its DTP Moderating Panel (2018) and undertaken overseas consultancy work and assessment (e.g. European Science Foundation, Portuguese Scientific Foundation, Australian Research Council’s ERA).
+I was a member of the panel for Drama, Dance and the Performing Arts for the Research Assessment Framework [RAE2008] and chaired the subpanel for Music, Drama, Dance and the Performing Arts for the Research Excellence Framework’s REF2014.
 I am Chair of the subpanel for Music, Drama, Dance, Performing Arts, Film and Screen Studies and Deputy Chair of Main Panel D for REF2021.

-In 2003 I was awarded the Encomienda de la Orden de Isabel la Católica for my academic and curatorial work on Spanish culture; in 2016 I was awarded the Cross of the Order of Alfonso X the Wise for my contribution to education and culture, and in 2018 I was selected one of the University of London’s 150 ‘Leading Women’ in celebration of 150 years of women in UK higher education.
+In 2003 I was made a Commander of the Order of Isabella la Católica for my academic and curatorial work on Spanish culture; in 2016 I was awarded the Cross of the Order of Alfonso X the Wise for my contribution to education and culture, and in 2018 I was selected one of the University of London’s 150 ‘Leading Women’ in celebration of 150 years of women in UK higher education.
 Other awards include: Premi Fundació Ramon Llull per la promoció de la cultura catalana (2018), the TaPRA Research Prize for Editing (2017), the Association for Theatre in Higher Education Excellence in Editing Award (2013), the Premi Joan Centrós for best scholarly work published on Catalan-language culture (2008), and the QMUL Drapers Award for the Development of Teaching and Learning (2003).
-I hold an Honorary Fellowship at the Institute for Modern Languages Research, School of Advanced Study, University of London and Honorary Life Memberships of the Standing Committee of University Drama Departments [SCUDD] and the Theatre and Performance Research Association [TaPRA].
-In 2015 I was elected a Member of the Academia Europaea.
-I am also a Senior Fellow of the Higher Education Academy.
+I hold an Honorary Fellowship at the Institute of Modern Languages Research, School of Advanced Study, University of London and Honorary Life Memberships of the Standing Committee of University Drama Departments [SCUDD] and the Theatre and Performance Research Association [TaPRA].

-I have supervised PhD theses on Spanish and Latin American theatre, film festivals, applied theatre, culture and heritage in Spain, archives of memory and performance, translation and performance, theatre photography, contemporary writing and performance in Europe, and rehearsal methodologies.
+I have supervised 19 PhD theses on Spanish and Latin American theatre, film and theatre festivals, applied theatre, culture and heritage in Spain, archives of memory and performance, translation and performance, theatre photography, contemporary writing and performance in Europe, and rehearsal methodologies.
 I am currently supervising work on archives and cultural history.
 I have examined over 30 doctorates in the UK and Spain on areas including film festivals, directors’ theatre, the films of Pedro Almodóvar, queer politics and the writings of Federico García Lorca, actor training, gender and performance, minority languages and performance, and the theatre of Maria Irene Fornes.

 2013.
 Spanish Cinema 1973-2010: Auteurism, Politics, Landscape and Memory, co-edited with Robin Fiddian (Manchester: Manchester University Press).